mvysny/mvysny.github.io/_posts/2023-8-9-ubuntu-wont-boot-troubleshooting.md

 If you identify that the crash is coming from `nouveau` (the open-source Nvidia driver) with the new kernel, you can try to use the proprietary Nvidia drivers; note this will disable Wayland and force you to use X11.
 Try to boot up on older kernel, then open the "Additional drivers" program and install the proprietary drivers.
+Also check [Ubuntu #2030894](https://bugs.launchpad.net/ubuntu/+source/linux-signed-hwe-5.19/+bug/2030894) for more info.

 Once you have the kernel crash log, you can file a bug in Ubuntu: type `ubuntu-bug linux` and follow through with the bug report, pasting the kernel log part which contains the crash into the report.